 5) Turn the heat to low, add lemon juice and continue stirring for about 25 more minutes, until you get a thick, caramelized jam (it will stick to the spatula).
 You should have about 330 grams of cooked jam.

-6) Remove the jam to a bowl and allow to cool completely, then loosely cover with cling wrap and set aside for 3-5 days at room temperature before using.
+6) Transfer the jam to a bowl, remove cinnamon stick, cloves and star anise, and allow to cool completely, then loosely cover with cling wrap and set aside for 3-5 days at room temperature before using.

 Directions for making the pastry:

 1) Cream the butter and condensed milk until light and fluffy.

 2) Add in the egg yolk and beat until well combined.